 The choice to undergo breast augmentation surgery is just as significant as the decision to buy a new car or take a vacation.
 Just like the latter two processes, breast augmentation requires planning and careful timing to ensure that the surgery won’t cause unnecessary complications with other obligations on your plate.
 This quick guide can help you determine how to proceed if you have any of the following major events coming up on your schedule.

 Mexico is tempting any time of year; just be sure to plan your beach trip in a way that gives you enough time to recover from your augmentation surgery.
-After surgery, your incisions will need about three weeks to heal enough that water can’t penetrate and cause an infection.
+After breast surgery, your incisions will need about three weeks to heal enough that water can’t penetrate and cause an infection.
 As long as your vacation is more than three weeks after your surgery, you should be able to swim in the ocean, pool, or hot tub without any worries.
 Also remember the UV light is a major consideration with your scars, so protect them with SPF 30.

 One other consideration regarding vacation is the ability to invest in new bras, swimsuits, and tank tops.
 Most women feel that their breasts don’t “set” until about eight weeks after surgery, which means if you purchase new clothes before that time, they may not optimally fit your postoperative size and shape after more time has passed.
 For this reason, it is ideal to wait about two to three months after your augmentation to enjoy the coast.